orgalvin/Shadowrun-Rules/Matrix/Actions/Matrix Actions.md

 Action: special Marks Required: n/a
 Test: Simple Computer + Intuition [Data Processing] You search the Matrix for information about a topic.
 The time it takes and the threshold of the test depend on the general availability of the information in question and the area being searched, respectively.
 Any hits above and beyond the threshold can be used to reduce the search time.
 Divide the base time by the net hits to determine the reduction.
 If you fail this test, you still spend the full base time looking.
 Some information is protected and kept secret, stored in a host that is not publicly accessible.
 Finding this information usually requires you to find and enter the hosts in which the data is hidden.
 You can then make a Matrix Search within the host, using a base time of 1 minute (regardless of the kind of information you’re looking for).
 This only works if the information is at least occasionally accessed by the legitimate users of the host.
 If the information is archived, you’ll need to dig deeper into the host for that information, a dangerous process that is detailed in the forthcoming Matrix sourcebook.

+##### POPUP (SIMPLE ACTION)
+Marks required: 1
+Test: Hacking + Logic [Sleaze] or Cybercombat + Logic [Attack] v.
+Willpower + Firewall Target must be a persona not running in VR.
+If the target has wireless-enabled AR, they are flooded with Matrix spam, taking a penalty to all actions equal to [net hits] until the start of the attacker’s next Combat Turn.
+If the attacker uses Cybercombat + Logic, the attack also deals Matrix damage equal to net hits.
+If the attacker uses Hacking + Logic, they may immediately act as if the net hits on the attack were net hits on a Matrix Perception test, and they gain any relevant information.

 ##### REBOOT DEVICE (COMPLEX ACTION)
 Marks Required: 3